Updating Your SEO Content for AI: A Good Idea?

 Do I have to choose between SEO and GEO?

 No. GEO does not replace SEO; it builds on SEO.
 A site that is not well-optimized for SEO has no chance of being picked up by AI.
-With a solid SEO strategy, your site can appear in AI results.
+A solid SEO strategy is the foundation on which visibility in generative search engines is built.

 How to combine SEO and GEO effectively?